-We have audited American Software, Inc. and subsidiaries (the Company) internal control over financial reporting as of April 30, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of April 30, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited American Software, Inc. and subsidiaries' (the Company) internal control over financial reporting as of April 30, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of April 30, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of April 30, 2021 and 2020, the related consolidated statements of operations, shareholders' equity, and cash flows for each of the years in the three-year period ended April 30, 2021, and the related notes and financial statement schedules II (collectively, the consolidated financial statements), and our report dated July 9, 2021 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of April 30, 2023 and April, 30, 2022, the related consolidated statements of operations, shareholders' equity, and cash flows for each of the years in the three-year period ended April 30, 2023, and the related notes and financial statement schedules II (collectively, the consolidated financial statements), and our report dated July 13, 2023 expressed an unqualified opinion on those consolidated financial statements.